StarfishC/vim-tasks/README.md

     * Defaults to 'parallel'
     * Valid options: ["parallel", "sequent", "continuous"]
     * - "parallel": these tasks can be executed in parallel
-    * - "sequent": these tasks can be executed in sequent, e.g, ["ls", "pwd"] "ls" will be executed firstly, no matter whether the task is successful or not, and "pwd" will be executed secondly,
+    * - "sequent": these tasks can be executed in sequent e.g, ["ls", "pwd"] "ls" will be executed firstly, no matter whether the task is successful or not, and "pwd" will be executed secondly,
-    * - "continuous": these tasks can be executed in continuous, e.g, ["rm xxx", "ls"] "rm xxx" will be executed firstly, if execution failed, the next command "ls" will not be exectue, like "rm xxx && ls " in your shell
+    * - "continuous": these tasks can be executed in continuous e.g, ["rm xxx", "ls"] "rm xxx" will be executed firstly, if execution failed, the next command "ls" will not be exectue, like "rm xxx && ls " in your shell */ dependsOrder?: string;
-    */
-    dependsOrder?: string;